irobust/GitLab-Workshop/01-Git-Config/Readme.md

 # Git Config
 ### Setting Global Identity

-First, since we are starting with a new Git install, we need to set our global identity settings.
-We will configure per-repository settings later this this clip.
+First, since we are starting with a new Git install, we need to set our global identity settings

 ```
 git config --global user.name "David Tucker"